 ITAL XXX - First Year Italian (4 credits)

 Taught by the AIFS faculty, the course is designed for beginner students and emphasizes active communication in Italian.
 Student will develop basic skills in listening, reading, writing and speaking the Italian language.
 No previous Italian language experience is required to apply for this program

 ITAL XXX - Italian Life and Culture (2 credits)

 Taught by AIFS faculty, the student will gain a broad overview of contemporary Italian society by examining cultural traditions and values.
 Besides topical lectures by native guest speakers, the course engages students in experiential learning through field trips to such historic and cultural sites as the Estruscan Fiesole, the Uffizi Gallery, the Accademia, and the Pitti Palace.

 Elective Course Offerings

-Students are required to enroll in two elective courses selected from 4-6 options taught by Oregon faculty.
-2014 elective options will be announced in Winter 2014.
+Students are required to enroll in two elective courses selected from the following, taught by Oregon faculty.

 Students will register for their study abroad classes during the mandatory, program pre-departure orientation session.
 As such, students will NOT have to enroll in any regular PCC courses during the regularly scheduled summer course registration period that occurs during the prior spring term.